akirasoft/keptn-springoneplatform/README.md

 Further information about Keptn you can find on the [keptn.sh](keptn.sh) website.
 Keptn itself lives on [GitHub](https://github.com/keptn/keptn).

 **Feel free to contribute or reach out to the Keptn team using a channel provided [here](https://github.com/keptn/community)**.

+Join our Slack channel!

+The easiest way to get in contact with Keptn users and creaters is to [join our Slack channel](https://join.slack.com/t/keptn/shared_invite/enQtNTUxMTQ1MzgzMzUxLTcxMzE0OWU1YzU5YjY3NjFhYTJlZTNjOTZjY2EwYzQyYWRkZThhY2I3ZDMzN2MzOThkZjIzOTdhOGViMDNiMzI) - we are happy to meet you there!